kalinkalin/bash-scripts/README.md

 ## Bash scripts
 <br>

-This repository contains bash scripts with some sytsem utilities. **If the scripts dont want to execute, you have to make them executable** by typing command  ```chmod u+x ./script_name.sh```
+This repository contains bash scripts with some system utilities. **If the scripts dont want to execute, you have to make them executable** by typing command  ```chmod u+x ./script_name.sh```
 <br>